 THE fifth session of the College of Dentists was inaugurated, under most favourable auspices, on the evening of Thursday week, by a conversazione, held at the Institution in Cavendish square.
 The attendance was large and influential, and included besides Dentists, many gentleman well known in the world of science.
 On this occasion the rooms recently added to the College premises were thrown open for the first time.
+One of these rooms is to be devoted to class instruction, and nest time.
 One of these rooms is to be devoted to class instruction, and will be used by the Metropolitan School of Dental Science, established in connection with the College.
 The other and larger room is intended for more public occasions, as for prize distributions, &c.
 The room was on Tuesday abundantly supplied with objects of scientific interest, which were courteously explained by gentlemen in attendance.

-which were courteously explained by gentlemen in attendance.
-The lecture and council rooms also contained various instructive and amusing specimons.
+The lecture and council rooms also contained various instructive and amusing superior amusing specimens.

-Soon after eight o'clock, the president of the College, George Waite, Esq., M.R.O.S., dolivered an able inaugural address, in the course of which he passed in review the events of the last twelve months, alluding to the steady progress of the College in the face of many discouragements, a progress to be attributed as well to the principle on which the College is founded, i.e. independent action, as to the onorgy and indomitable perseverence of the executive.
+Soon after eight o'clock, the president of the College, George Waite, Esq., M.R.C.S., delivered an able inaugural address, in the course of which he passed in review the events of the last twelve months, alluding to the steady progress of the College in the face of many discouragements, a progress to be attributed as well to the principle on which the College is founded, i.e. independent action, as to the energy and indomitable perseverence of the executive.

-The progress of the profession in France, Germany, and the United The progress of the profession in France, Germany, and the United States was next dwelt upon.
-In France party spirit had swamped the resent laudable attempt to establish an organization of Dentists, but in Germany a society of Dentists had been formed, and remained in successful operation.
-In the United States, the various Colleges and Societies long extant, continued a satisfactory advance, but it was deeply to be deplored that one of the most emident practitioners in that country and one when was an oppement to the entire profession that country, and one who was an ornament to the entire profession, had ceased to exist, Dr. Chapin A. Harris, whose invaluable researches in Dental Science will perpetuate his memory to future generations, having died only within the last few weeks.
+The progress of the profession in France, Germany, and the United States was next dwelt upon.
+In France party spirit had swamped the recent laudable attempt to establish an organization of Dentists, but in Germany a society of Dentists had been formed, and remained in successful operation.
+In the United States, the various Colleges and Societies long extant, continued a satisfactory advance, but it was deeply to be deplored that one of the most emident practitioners in that country, and one who was an ornament to the entire profession, had ceased to exist, Dr. Chapin A. Harris, whose invaluable researches in Dental Science will perpetuate his memory to future generations, having died only within the last few weeks.

 The literature of the profession was next mentioned as having flourished well during the past twelve months, several contributions to Dental Surgery having been made in this country and abroad.
-In con-clusion, Mr. Waite made a powerful appeal to the profession in Great Britain to support the College in its exertion to render the profession worthy of itself.
-The address was listened to with great attention, being only in-terrupted by occasional applause, which at the conclusion manifested itself in loud cheers.
+In conclusion, Mr. Waite made a powerful appeal to the profession in Great Britain to support the College in its exertion to render the profession worthy of itself.

+The address was listened to with great attention, being only interrupted by occasional applause, which at the conclusion manifested itself in loud ohoors.

 The company now partook of the refreshments provided, and procooled to examine the objects around.

-One feature of the evening was the exhibition of speelmens of Mr. Skaife's portraits by the chromo-orystal pistolgraphy process.
+One feature of the evening was the exhibition of specimens of Mr. Skaifo's portraits by the chromo-orystal pistolgraphy process.
 The process itself was clearly described by Mr. Skaife, and attracted great interest.
-The process is so instantaneous that a swarm of flying bees may be represented with uncering accuracy.
-The proceedings terminated at about cloven o'clock.
+The process is so instantaneous that a swarm of flying bees may be represented with unerring acouracy.

+The proceedings terminated at about eleven o'clock.